Phytoplankton Ecology Laboratory at Discovery Day, 12-Apr-2014.

 Here at DISL, we have developed the integrated Microbial Oceanography and Biogeochemistry (iMOB) facility to better serve the research needs of investigators and students.
 Click here for more information.

 Interested in working in the Krause Lab?
-Please email (firstname.lastname@example.org) for information about potential student, intern or post-doc opportunities!
+We are always looking for self-motivated, creative and hard-working personnel.
+If you would like more information about potential student, internships or post-doc opportunities please email (firstname.lastname@example.org).

 Dr. Jeffrey W. Krause